 “A ship-wreck virus?”
 Kiko asked.
 None of us have heard of such a thing.

 Tammy said, “The last time I heard of this it was still in the alpha testing stage.
 I didn’t think they could have it completed so quickly.”
 She sounded worried which made me worry.

 “What does it do?”
 I asked.

-“In very simple terms, it destroys a ships computer network and interface causing the ship to lose control and set route to collide with other ships, planets or anything solid in space.”
+“In simple terms, it destroys a ships computer network and interface causing the ship to lose control and sets it in an unstoppable route to collide with other ships, planets or anything solid in space.”

-We heard loud explosions from space and saw out of the sun-shield, all of the remaining ships were no longer firing any weapons.
-Instead they began to turn and take paths that would eventually lead to colliding with each other.
+We heard loud explosions from space and saw out of the sun-shield, all the remaining ships were no longer firing any weapons.
+Instead, each began to slowly change direction into their ultimate collision course.

-We were getting closer and closer to a large ship that was also headed directly for us.
+We were moving closer and closer to a large ship also headed directly for us.
 I was getting nervous.
 Was there really nothing we could do?